-Dr Lizzie Burns is a science-based artist and creative specialist, also a visiting academic in the Department of Physiology, Anatomy and Genetics, University of Oxford.
+Dr Lizzie Burns is a science-based artist and creative specialist, also a visiting academic in the Department of Pharmacology, University of Oxford.
 Following a doctorate and research fellowship in cancer research at the University of Oxford, Lizzie has been working as a ‘science-based artist‘ since 2002 using artwork and workshops to explore the beauty and wonder of life.
 Commissions include the British Council, the Wellcome Trust, the Medical Research Council and the Royal College of Pathologists.
 She works regularly in hospitals, including University College Hospital (UCH) in London funded by the UCH Cancer Fund to engage and inspire adults during difficult times.
 She is the founder of the Anti-Boredom Campaign (ABC) and run creative sessions including using origami over the past 10 years for adults in hospital.
 Lizzie learnt origami after a patient wanted to teach her to pass it on.
 Lizzie has written about origami as a tool for self-care in the British Medical Journal.

-Zulay Sayalero is a Chemical Engineer, but her real passion was always to be creative and help others.
+Zulay Sayalero is a chemical engineer, but her passion has always been creativity and helping others.
 She rediscovered Origami while in the hospital.
-The experience has positively impacted her life, and she became a volunteer to teach the patients Origami and other papercrafts.
-She is a strong advocate of the importance of taking time to be creative for mental well-being and prefers to define herself as a ‘Creativity Engineer’, working on bringing to life projects that can inspire and ignite creativity in others, this inner power that we all have within us.
-She has delivered workshops and created collaborative artwork displays in NHS hospitals, care homes, community centres, children’s groups, and private organisations.
-She has worked on large-scale projects involving Origami, such as Yakult UK, The New Samsung Galaxy Z launch and created many bespoke designs for different causes, including the red origami squirrel, a project to raise awareness of the decline of these species in the UK.
+The experience positively impacted her life, and she became a volunteer to teach the patients origami and other crafts.
+She strongly advocates the importance of taking time to be creative for mental well-being.
+She prefers to define herself as a ‘Creativity Engineer’, working on bringing projects to life that inspire and ignite creativity in others.
+This inner power is what we all have within us.
+She has delivered numerous Origami and creative workshops since 2011 and created collaborative artwork displays in NHS hospitals, care homes, community centres, children’s groups, and private organisations.
+Her series of workshops, ‘Origami your way to a calm mind’, has been received very positively by participants from many sectors, including the NHS, Abbott Diabetes Ltd, Kalla and others.
+Zulay is an elected Council member of the British Origami Society (BOS).

-“felt happy, smiley, joyful and grateful” — patient
+“felt happy, smiley, joyful and grateful” -patient

 _______________